cspr-rad/litmus-docs/blogs/001-introduction.md

 The state of a system ought to be independently verifiable.
 When a system is being secured via cryptography, one must verify all cryptographic proofs emitted by that system.
 In this introductory article we detailed the set of cryptographic proof types currently emitted by the Casper platform, we also touched upon future proof types.

 However simply verifying cryptographic proofs is insufficient because no proof is emitted in a business logic vacumm.
 Therefore the next stage of verification involves verifying correct application of business logic.
-For example, were block finality signatures correctly computed ?
+For example, were block finality signatures correctly computed?
 The next article in this series will specify sets of business rules pertinent to verifying the state of a Casper network.